34 Quick Breakfast Ideas That Actually Fill You Up

 25) Cinnamon Sugar Toast

-This is classic for a reason: it’s quick and it hits the spot.
-Butter hot toast, sprinkle with cinnamon and sugar, and you’re basically done.
-If you want to steady the sweetness, add a glass of milk or a side of fruit.
-It’s also a great “pantry breakfast” when the fridge is empty.
+There’s a reason this is a classic, it’s simple and satisfies your cravings.
+Butter some hot toast, then sprinkle cinnamon and sugar on top and you’re practically finished.
+You can steady the sweetness by adding a glass of milk or a side of fruit.
+It’s also a good “pantry breakfast” option when the fridge is bare.

 26) Breakfast Fried Rice